ALopezMoreno/pmns_transforms/README.md

 A lightweight scientific Python library to build, transform, and analyse PMNS mixing matrices across nine Tait–Bryan parameterisations that privilege specific flavour/mass symmetries.

-This codebase is based on and aligned with the framework developed #$in Testing T2K’s Bayesian constraints with priors in alternate parameterisations (arXiv:2507.02101)$#
+This codebase is based on and aligned with the framework developed in **Testing T2K’s Bayesian constraints with priors in alternate parameterisations (arXiv:2507.02101).**

 The library implements a numerically stable, vectorised API to:
 - construct a PMNS matrix for any of the nine parameterisations;